-Without timely care, periodontal disease can continue to progress, impacting your oral health, smile, and systemic wellness.
-At Grove Dental Group and Orthodontics, our dental team will work closely with you to help improve your gum health and protect the future of your smile.
+Without timely care, periodontal disease and unhealthy gums can continue to progress, impacting your oral health, smile, and systemic wellness.
+At Grove Dental Group and Orthodontics, our dental team will work closely with you to offer gum infection treatment in Wyomissing, PA, and protect the future of your smile.
 For more information or to schedule an appointment with our caring team, get in touch with one of our Wyomissing or Reading, PA practices today.

 Four Early Signs of Gingivitis

 Taking care of your gums is not only important for your oral health, it’s important for your overall health.Read

 The HPRC found that the percentage of adults who had regular checkups every six months declined from 41 percent in 2003 to 37 percent in 2010.Read

 When you are missing teeth, it is critical to replace them.
 Without all your teeth, chewing and eating can be challenging.Read